Who We Are

 “As well as being a highly experienced consultancy, our consultants have backgrounds, past and present as senior managers and directors running large, medium and small heritage, museum, arts attractions and sports venues from the public, charitable, private and quasi-public sector.”

 Bryn is the Founding Director of BJA and has extensive experience of running visitor, tourist and leisure operations of various sizes from community level to world class venues.

-Before founding BJA, Bryn was approached and became the Commercial Director of The Alnwick Garden in Northumberland where he led the management and operation of the £45m Garden through key stages of development, including the set up and launch of the £3.3m world’s largest tree house, including a 100 cover indoor restaurant, and the commercial and visitor management strategies behind the £12m visitor centre and pavilion.
+Before founding BJA, Bryn was the Commercial Director of The Alnwick Garden in Northumberland where he led the management and operation of the £45m Garden through key stages of development, including the set up and launch of the £3.3m world’s largest tree house, including a 100 cover indoor restaurant, and the commercial and visitor management strategies behind the £12m visitor centre and pavilion.

 Prior to this, Bryn was the Commercial Director of the Lowry Centre in Greater Manchester.
 Bryn was part of a new senior management team that was brought in to turn the operation around.
 Within 18 months he had improved the bottom line of the operation by over £500k.

 As Head of Visitor Services at the Science Museum in London Bryn was an integral part of the management team that turned around the operations to become known as setting the benchmark for customer service within the heritage industry.
 During this period the Museum won the ETB’s ‘Visitor Attraction of the Year Award,’ two customer charter marks, the Design Week Annual Awards.
 He improved the commercial performance of the areas he led by over 60% and customer satisfaction ratings at this 1.4m to 1.8m visitor charging world class attraction never fell below 94%.
 Bryn went on to project lead all the commercial and customer service elements of the Wellcome Wing, a £50m extension to the Science Museum.